Azure SQL Database Private Endpoint - Securing Azure SQL, Part 2

 Azure Private Link

 Azure Private Link is an Azure Networking feature for several Azure services, including Azure SQL Database.
 (You can also use Private Link with Azure Storage, Azure Synapse Analytics, Azure Key Vault, Azure Event Hubs, Azure Cosmos DB, and more.)
-Private Link allows you to set up Private Endpoints on your VNet that effectively attach an Azure service directly to your VNet with its own private IP address.
+Private Link allows you to set up Private Endpoint on your VNet that effectively attach an Azure service directly to your Virtual Network with its own private IP address.
 The resources within your VNet, such as a website or VM, then access the Azure service through this connection rather than having to go through a public endpoint.

 Imagine you're renting multiple rooms at a hotel for a big family gathering.
 If each room was separate, then everyone, both family and other visitors, would need to go in and out of the same main doors to access the rooms.
 If you only wanted your family members to visit the rooms, you'd need to have people posted at each door to ensure only family can enter.
 Although this approach can work, it means there could be a lot of doors to watch and keep track of.